SalesforceCommerceCloud/b2c-crm-sync/README.md

 SF_SECURITYTOKEN=5aqzr1tpENbIpiWt1E9X2ruOV
 ```

-> Remember that these values need to be driven by your scratchOrg user and environment.
+Remember that these values need to be driven by your scratchOrg user and environment.
 These values must be accurate to ensure that the B2C Commerce meta-data is successfully generated and supports the integration with the Salesforce Platform.

+> Don't forget to [reset the securityToken](https://help.salesforce.com/articleView?id=sf.user_security_token.htm&type=5) for your scratchOrg user.
+This has to be done manually and is not included with the output generated by the `npm run crm-sync:sf:user:details` command.

+Once your token has been reset, check your email for the reset notification from your Salesforce scratchOrg.
+Copy the securityToken from the email to the SF_SECURITYTOKEN property of your .env file.

+> Do not proceed with the next step until your securityToken has been reset and copied to your .env file.
+You authentication attempt **will faill** if you attempt it without the securityToken.

-14. Test your Salesforce Platform Configuration properties by executing the following CLI Command:
+13. Test your Salesforce Platform Configuration properties by executing the following CLI Command:

 ```bash
 npm run crm-sync:sf:auth:usercreds